On the Sn/n-Problem: An upper bound for the value function

 We will see later on that this upper bound is very tight.
 We will construct a lower bound for $V^S$ in the next section and give rigorous computer analysis of the problem in Section \ref{sec:comp}.

 \begin{example} For some time it was unclear whether it is optimal to stop in $(8,2)$ or not.
-It was first shown in \cite{medina2009} and later confirmed in \cite{haeggstoem2013} that $(8,2)\in D^{S}$.\footnote{In \cite{haeggstoem2013} this is written as $5-3$, 5 \textit{heads}$-$3 \textit{tails}.
-For a description of the different notations see appendix.} We show how to immediately prove this with our upper bound.\\ We choose the time horizon $T=9$, set $V_{u}^{S}(T,x) = V^{W}(T,x)$ and calculate with one-step backwards induction $V_{u}^{S}(8,2)$ as an upper bound for $V^{S}(8,2)$:
+It was first shown in \cite{medina2009} and later confirmed in \cite{haeggstoem2013} that $(8,2)\in D^{S}$.\footnote{In \cite{haeggstoem2013} this is written as $5-3$, 5 \textit{heads}$-$3 \textit{tails}.} We show how to immediately prove this with our upper bound.\\ We choose the time horizon $T=9$, set $V_{u}^{S}(T,x) = V^{W}(T,x)$ and calculate with one-step backward induction $V_{u}^{S}(8,2)$ as an upper bound for $V^{S}(8,2)$:

 and we get